andris9/otse-elust/README.md

 This app provides a upload interface to store and serve files and was initially developed for [otseelust.com](http://www.otseelust.com).

 It's kind of a *poor man's CDN* solution.
-You can set a custom domain for the app (like *static.mydomain.com*), upload files, get serving URL's in return and use them in your webpage.
+You can set a custom domain for the app (like *static.mydomain.com*), upload files, get serving URL's in return and use them in your webpage
+(extremely useful if you want to use images etc. in an environment where you can alter the template files but can't upload any additional files).

 Installation
 ----